 Once you have set the permissions, verify them by clicking Save in the Create Connector configuration summary blade.

 - The first three vCenter fields must be entered manually.
 Once the credentials in those fields are validated, you can select values for the remaining fields from the drop-down menus.

 - To enter values manually, click to put the cursor in the field and type the value, making sure that the case matches the value in vCenter.

-- To select a value from a drop-down list, click once to put the cursor in the field, and a second time to display the list of possible values.
+- To select a value from a drop-down list, click once to put the cursor in the field to display the list of possible values.

 - Enter the configuration Name, and the vCenter Server, vCenter User Name, and vCenter Password.
-For guidance, see the above field definitions.
+For guidance, see the previous field definitions.

-- Click the CHECKCREDENTIALS button below the vCenter fields.
-The DataCenter field is then enabled with a list of DataCenters available.
+- Click the Connect button below the vCenter fields.
+The data center field is then enabled with a list of data centers available.